sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 In order to load from Google Cloud Storage stage, you must set up the credentials via a **named credential**.
 See below.
 Databricks does not allow you to pass Google Credentials explicitly in SQL statements.

 ### Use external locations and stored credentials
-`dlt` forwards bucket credentials to the `COPY INTO` SQL command by default.
+`data_load_tool` forwards bucket credentials to the `COPY INTO` SQL command by default.
 You may prefer to use [external locations or stored credentials instead](https://docs.databricks.com/en/sql/language-manual/sql-ref-external-locations.html#external-location) that are stored on the Databricks side.

-If you set up an external location for your staging path, you can tell `dlt` to use it:
+If you set up an external location for your staging path, you can tell `data_load_tool` to use it:
 ```toml
 [destination.databricks]
 is_staging_external_location=true
 ```

-If you set up Databricks credentials named, for example, **credential_x**, you can tell `dlt` to use them:
+If you set up Databricks credentials named, for example, **credential_x**, you can tell `data_load_tool` to use them:
 ```toml
 [destination.databricks]
 staging_credentials_name="credential_x"